The Joe R. and Teresa Lozano Long School of Medicine

 Brief History

 In April 1959 Texas Governor Price Daniel signed House Bill 9 to establish the South Texas Medical School, the first component of the institution that would soon become the Health Science Center.
-In July 1968 the medical school, now known as the Joe R. and Teresa Lozano Long School of Medicine (Long SOM), and the Bexar County Teaching Hospital, now known as University Hospital, were dedicated.
-Thirty-three medical students graduated with the Doctor of Medicine degree in the first medical school commencement in June 1970.
-Today there are nearly 900 medical students receiving their education at the Long SOM.
-In 1998 the Texas State Legislature authorized the creation of the Regional Academic Health Center (RAHC) in the Lower Rio Grande Valley, to be administered by the Long SOM, and in June 2002 the RAHC opened its doors to train third- and fourth-year medical students and residents.
-The Long SOM continued to operate the RAHC until 2013 when the Texas State Legislature approved the expansion of the RAHC into a separate medical school, The University of Texas Rio Grande Valley SOM, which enrolled its first class of 50 first-year medical students in 2016.
+In July 1968 the medical school, now known as the Joe R. and Teresa Lozano Long School of Medicine (LSOM), and the Bexar County Teaching Hospital, now known as University Hospital, were dedicated.
+In 1970, thirty-three medical students graduated with the Doctor of Medicine degree in the first medical school commencement.
+In 1998, the Texas State Legislature authorized the creation of the Regional Academic Health Center (RAHC) in the Lower Rio Grande Valley, to be administered by the LSOM, and in June 2002 the RAHC opened its doors to train third- and fourth-year medical students and residents.
+LSOM continued to operate the RAHC until 2013 when the Texas State Legislature approved the expansion of the RAHC into the University of Texas Rio Grande Valley School of Medicine, which enrolled its first class in 2016.
+Today there are over 900 medical students receiving their education at the LSOM.

 Mission Statement

-The mission of the Long School of Medicine is to provide responsive and comprehensive education, research and service of the highest quality in order to meet the health-related needs of the citizens of Texas.
-In all aspects of fulfilling this mission, the Long School of Medicine is committed to ensuring successful achievement of the institutional priorities to:
+The mission of the Long School of Medicine at UT San Antonio Health Science Center is to provide education, research, and service of the highest quality in order to meet the health-related needs of the citizens of Texas.
+In all aspects of fulfilling this mission, Long School of Medicine (LSOM) is committed to ensuring successful achievement of the institutional priorities to:

-• Cultivate a pervasive, adaptive and respectful environment promoting diversity, professionalism, humanism, equal treatment and opportunity
+- Cultivate a pervasive and respectful environment promoting professionalism and empathy.

-• Provide exemplary medical education and training to a diverse body of health career professionals at all levels while fostering a commitment to scholarship, leadership and life-long learning across the educational continuum
+- Provide exemplary medical training to health career professionals at all levels while fostering a commitment to scholarship, leadership, and life-long learning across the educational continuum.

-• Build and sustain recognized leadership, and advance scholarship excellence across the biomedical and health-related research spectrum
+- Build and sustain recognized leadership and excellence across the biomedical and health-related research spectrum.

-• Serve as a responsive resource to address community health needs whether local or global
+- Serve as a responsive resource to address community health needs.

 Accreditation